Team

 CineMAP Symposium, May 2024

-Phil Kaffen is an associate professor of Japanese and cinema at UNC Charlotte.
+Phil Kaffen is Associate Professor of Japanese and Cinema at UNC Charlotte.
 His research and teaching focuses on visual images, including cinema, animation, photography, and installation.
-In particular, the role of images in broader social and cultural issues from militarism and war to sovereignty and ecology form the core concerns of his research.
+In particular, the role of images in broader social and cultural issues, from militarism and war to sovereignty and ecology, form the core concerns of his research.
 He has published on documentary cinema, film and urban space, film philosophy in wartime, and artistic responses to catastrophe.

 Sarah Frederick